 Even if you use frozen fruit, soy milk or almond milk your smoothie will still start going off about 24 hours later.

-When you check, make sure you shake it first, sometimes the smell can be trapped and gets released when you shake it, this is true with milk too coincidentally.
+When you check, make sure you shake it first, sometimes the smell can be trapped and gets released when you shake it, this is true with dairy milk too coincidentally.

-There you have it, your smoothie lasts about a day in the fridge, maybe two days if you’ve used especially fresh ingredients and added in some lemon juice to stop the oxidization.
+There you have it, your fruit of vegetable smoothie lasts about a day in the fridge, maybe two days if you’ve used especially fresh ingredients and added in some lemon juice to stop the oxidization.
 Make sure you sniff check it before you drink it if you’re unsure and remember that homemade smoothies are the healthiest.